If you are experiencing a medical emergency please dial 911 immediately

 Direct rigid laryngoscopy may be used as a surgical procedure to remove foreign objects in the throat, collect tissue samples (biopsy), remove polyps from the vocal cords, or perform laser treatment.
 Direct rigid laryngoscopy may also be used to help find cancer of the voice box (larynx).

-Your doctor will give you instructions about not eating or drinking before the examination to prevent vomiting.
 If you wear dentures, you will remove them just before the examination.

 Before a rigid laryngoscopy, tell your doctor if you: